oleg-cherednik/reflection-utils/README.md

 #### Class object is not available and use full class name as string

-Define variable with canonical class name for `Person`:
+Define variable with a canonical class name for `Person`:
 ```java
 String canonicalName = "ru.olegcherednik.utils.reflection.data.Person";
 // canonicalName == Person.class.getCanonicalName()
 ```

-##### Invoke a constructor with no arguments for class with given classname
+##### Invoke a constructor with no arguments for class with a given class name

 ```java
 Person person = ConstructorUtils.invokeConstructor(canonicalName);
 ```
-##### Invoke a constructor with exactly one argument for class with given classname
+##### Invoke a constructor with exactly one argument for class with a given class name

 ```java
 Person person = ConstructorUtils.invokeConstructor(canonicalName,
                                                    String.class, "anna");
 ```

-##### Invoke a constructor with exactly two arguments for class with given classname
+##### Invoke a constructor with exactly two arguments for class with a given class name

 ```java
 Person person = ConstructorUtils.invokeConstructor(canonicalName,